 Symptom ratings did not fully return to what they had been at baseline, but the increase following the introduction of new foods represented more than 50% of the decline that was recorded during phase 1.

-NO differences in symptom increase was found for the IgG or IlG foods.
+NO differences in symptom increase were found for the IgG or IlG foods.

 – Summary and Implications –